johnbender/writing/_posts/2013-11-04-a-better-sql.md

 Unfortunately the SQL runtime considers the syntax in isolation and makes no attempt to reconcile that with it's internal representation.
 That makes perfect sense because a user is permitted to run small, ad hoc snippets in addition to full schema migration scripts.
 That is, the RDBMS can't know where this declaration is coming from nor why it's being run so it's unsafe to assume it should do any reconciliation.
 In contrast a well outfitted user can provide exactly that information.

-An augmented runtime in conjunction with information about how a declaration has *changed* safely reconcile the current schema state.

 ```diff
 @@ -1,4 +1,5 @@
  create table foo (l;